 At the time the fire service said: “Animals do get themselves in strange places but this was particularly unusual.”

-Call-outs to rescue animals took a total of more than 500 hours to resolve.
-Cat rescues took a whopping 270 hours while horse and pony rescues took 80 hours, dogs 66 hours and birds 33 hours.
+Call-outs for cat rescues took a whopping 270 hours to resolve in total while horse and pony rescues took 80 hours, dogs 66 hours and birds 33 hours.

 Head of emergency response at South Yorkshire Fire and Rescue, Tony Carlin, said: “Animal rescues are an established part of fire service work that’s greatly valued by the communities we serve.

 “Rescues performed by firefighters with specialist training and equipment stop the public getting into danger by attempting rescues themselves.

 “These incidents also highlight that firefighters contribute far more to local communities than simply putting out fires.